-Standards are considered an integral part of product design and development.
+Standards are considered an integral part of product design & development.
 Standards are very important in medical device applications.
 Some of the most critical standards exist in the medical device industry for ensuring the electrical safety of devices.
 Millions of electronic devices that produce electricity or work on it, rely on IEC (International Electrotechnical Commission) International Standards and Conformity Assessment Systems to perform, fit and work safely together.
 The IEC was established in 1906 and is the world’s leading organization for the preparation and publication of International Standards for active and inactive devices.
 These are collectively known as “electrotechnology.”

 IEC 60601-1 refers to the BASIC SAFETY and ESSENTIAL PERFORMANCE of MEDICAL ELECTRICAL EQUIPMENT and MEDICAL ELECTRICAL SYSTEMS (referred to as ME EQUIPMENT and ME SYSTEMS respectively).